HaydenStimpson/MouseBatteryPercentRGBIndicator/README.md

     3. Record the returned battery percentage.
 3. Convert this percent into a corresponding RGB colour.
    1. Uses different colour for each stepped number.
 100% is green, 0% is red.
-4. Send this RGB colour to the RGB charging dock.
+4. Send this RGB colour to the RGB charging dock every 10 seconds (to maintain the connection).
     1. Use the Razer REST API to send the corresponding RGB colour to the charging dock.

+## Limitations
+1. If the mouse is plugged in to charge and Razer Synapse is running, Synapse takes control of the RGB and the script cannot set the RGB anymore.
+Is not fixed when restarting the script, need to reboot computer or stop Synapse.

 ## Helpful repos for this project:
 1. https://github.com/hsutungyu/razer-mouse-battery-windows